MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/update-rollout-timeline.md

 When the scheduled update date arrives, the update runs automatically within the update window that you've specified for this environment.
 All users will be disconnected from this environment, and all attempts to sign in during the update will be blocked with the message `Service is under maintenance`.

 > [!IMPORTANT]
-> Update duration differs per environment.
-We strongly suggest you schedule the update for a date on which the environment can be unavailable until the end of the update window set on the environment.
+> The update duration differs per environment.
+We strongly recommend scheduling the update for a date when it's acceptable that the environment is inaccessible until the end of the it's update window.

 For more information, see [Set the update window for each environment](tenant-admin-center-update-management.md#set-the-update-window-for-each-environment).